 1. When making white wine, after removing all pressing residues (stems, skins, and seeds), the must is left to ferment and then filtered.
-This way, a bottle of white wine that does not need much aging can be produced and retain all its freshness.
+This way, a bottle of white wine that does not need much ageing can be produced and retain all its freshness.

 3. In the third type, red wines, the grapes are crushed and fermented without separating the skins from the must.
-This way, the contact of the must with the skins allows the extraction of the coloring substances called anthocyanins and the valuable tannins that give red wines structure, complexity, and longevity.
+This way, the contact of the must with the skins allows the extraction of the colouring substances called anthocyanins and the valuable tannins that give red wines structure, complexity, and longevity.

 Wine aging - How long does it take to age wine?

 This particular stage is of paramount importance.
 Winemakers have to make many choices during this stage, and they all depend on the type of wine being made.
-The flavors of a wine diversify due to many of these winemaking choices:
+The flavours of a wine diversify due to many of these winemaking choices: